winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ## Introduction

-The **Wing Cloud Preview Environments** is the first Wing Cloud product.
-Wing Cloud Preview Environments will also be the first production grade product written in Wing language.
+**Preview Environments** are the first feature of Wing Cloud.
+It will also be the first production grade product written in Wing language.

 ## Requirements

-Wing Cloud users can build and deploy Wing applications to an ephemeral (simulated) environment and use the Wing Console UI to interact with it.
+Wing Cloud users can build and deploy Wing applications to an ephemeral environment that uses the Wing Simulator platform, and use the Wing Console UI to interact with it.
 Once a preview environment is created, tests will be executed automatically and the results will be available in the preview environment dedicated comment in GitHub.
-Each preview environment will have a unique url which enable developers to work together on a shared environment.
+Each preview environment will have a unique URL based which enable developers to work together and share with external customers as needed.

-Wing Cloud Preview Environments will be integrated with GitHub and will be available as a GitHub application.
+Wing Cloud will be integrated with GitHub and will be available as a GitHub application.

-### Developer Experience
+### User Experience

-#### Sign In to Wing Cloud
+#### Sign-In to Wing Cloud

 1. On https://wing.cloud website click on sign in.
 2. Authenticate using your GitHub account.
-3. If you where already signed in you will be redirected to the wing cloud dashboard page automatically.
+3. If you were already signed in you will be redirected to the Wing Cloud web application page automatically.

-#### Redirect to Sign In process from a Preview Environment url
+#### Redirect to sign-in process from a Preview Environment URL

 1. If you try to access a preview environment url while you are not signed in to Wing Cloud (from the PR comment for example), you will be temporarily redirected to the Wing Cloud sign in page.
 2. Once singed in, you will be redirected to the preview environment url.